-The wavelet analysis for the three sites yielded the following results.
+The wavelet analysis for the three points yielded the following results.
 In the case of SSA, a significant time-series periodicity component with a duration of 57 to 60 years was detected (Fig. 7a).
 This cycle (given the intensity of the conversion diagram's color filling (yellow and white) is expressed in the late 17th and early 18th centuries.
 Other noteworthy cycles were 12 to 15 and 2 to 3 years, which were also identified as significant.
 The former mostly took place until 20th century, and the latter was typical for 20th century.
+No significant cycles were detected for CSA and NSA; however, power

+- 255 century, and the latter was typical for 20th century.
 No significant cycles were detected for CSA and NSA; however, power graph shows that there is a tendency for existence of periodicity component of 58 to 60 years and 60 to 62 years for CSA and NSA, respectively (Fig. 7b, c).
-There were also identified periods of approximately 15 and 2 to 4 years for CSA and NSA, yet the periods themselves coincided in terms of duration with significant periods identified for SSA.

-For all three sample sites, we found significant (p < 0.01) correlations between the precipitation reconstructions and PDSI: r = 0.276 for SSA, 0.365 for CSA and 0.372 for NSA.
-No significant correlation was found between precipitation reconstructions and large-scale oscillation indices.
+There were also identified periods of approximately 15 and 2 to 4 years for CSA and NSA, yet the periods themselves coincided in terms of duration with significant periods identified for SSA. - For all three sample points, we found significant (p < 0.01) correlations between the precipitation reconstructions and PDSI: 260 r = 0.276 for SSA, 0.365 for CSA and 0.372 for NSA.
+However, we did not find any significant correlation between precipitation reconstructions and other climatic indices (NINO3, NINO4, NINO3.4, SOI, PDO and AO).

-The precipitation reconstructions are significantly correlated with the CRU TS4.03 gridded precipitation data (SSA: r = 0.382, p < 0.05; CSA: r = 0.350, p < 0.05; NSA: r = 0.440, p < 0.001).
-Spatial correlations between our precipitation reconstructions and the gridded precipitation data set (CRU TS 4.03) reveal that our reconstructions, especially for NSA, have large-scale implications (Fig. 8).
+The precipitation reconstructions are significantly correlated with the CRU TS4.03 precipitation data (SSA: r = 0.382, p < 0.05; CSA: r = 0.350, p < 0.05; NSA: r = 0.440, p < 0.001).
+Spatial correlations between our precipitation reconstructions and the gridded precipitation data set (CRU TS4.03) reveal that our reconstructions, especially for NSA, have large-scale implications (Fig. 8).

 Figure 8: Spatial correlation pattern of gridded precipitation CRU TS 4.03 with the reconstructed precipitation using Climate Explorer website (http://climexp.knmi.nl): a) April-June (SSA), b) March-June (CSA) and c) March-July (NSA).
-The sample sites are marked with circles.
-Analysis periods are 1936-2004, 1941-2009 and 1940-2013 for SSA, CSA and NSA, respectively; p < 0.1.
+The sample points are marked with circles.
+Analysis periods are 1936-2004, 1941-2009 and 1940-2013 for SSA, CSA and NSA, respectively.